ozmos/100-days-of-code/r1-log.md

 ### R1D15
 Started the React Redux tutorial on free code camp.
 I'm glad I build my first two apps as React only so I could familiarise myself with the React development process.
 Redux adds yet another layer of complexity which is probably only necessary to employ for apps with complex state.

+### R1D16
+This morning I did an easy algorithm on codewars and started a more difficult one.
+In the afternoon I finished the React/Redux tutorial on FreeCodeCamp.